Cuis-Smalltalk/Cuis-Website/_pages/features.md

 		<img src="./assets/imgs/small.png" class="doc" style="width:120px;">
 		<p align="justify">Smalltalk is a small and
-		consistent programming language.
-Cuis is a very compact implementation of Smalltalk.
-The user ability to understand the system is one of the major concern of the Cuis' community.</p>
+		consistent language.
+Cuis
+		is a very compact implementation
+		of Smalltalk.
+The user ability to
+		understand the system is one
+		of the major concern of
+		the Cuis' community.</p>

 	</div>